Eczbek/xieite/docs/geometry/Ray/constructor.md

 constexpr Ray(xieite::geometry::Point start, xieite::geometry::Point end) noexcept;
 ```
 ### Parameters
-- `start` - A `xieite::geometry::Point` copy, the start of the ray
+- `start` - A `xieite::geometry::Point`, the start of the ray
-- `end` - A `xieite::geometry::Point` copy, an intersection through which the infinite ray passes
+- `end` - A `xieite::geometry::Point`, an intersection through which the infinite ray passes

 <br/><br/>